metal3-io/cluster-api-provider-metal3/docs/e2e-test.md

 - Remediation
 - Inspection¹
+- Metal3Remediation

 ¹ Inspection is actually run [in the middle of the remediation test](https://github.com/metal3-io/cluster-api-provider-metal3/blob/8d08f375de93a793f839b42b5ec40e6bebf98664/test/e2e/remediation_test.go#L108) for practical reasons at the moment.

 The ephemeral cluster is first launched using [metal3-dev-env](https://github.com/metal3-io/metal3-dev-env).
-The remediation and inspection tests are then run with the controllers still in the ephemeral cluster either before pivoting or after re-pivoting.
+The remediation, inspection and Metal3Remediation tests are then run with the controllers still in the ephemeral cluster either before pivoting or after re-pivoting.

 `upgrade_management_cluster_test`: